 Clinical featuresThis section has been translated automatically.

-Anthrax pneumonia: after collection of spore-containing dust, development of severe bronchial pneumonia with high fever within a few days.
-Untreated after 2-3 days of sepsis with fatal consequences.
+Pulmonaryanthrax (anthrax pneumonia): after inhalation of dust containing spores, development of severe bronchopneumonia with high fever within a few days.
+If untreated, sepsis with fatal outcome after 2-3 days.

 DiagnosisThis section has been translated automatically.